 Making a Security Backup

 Before you go any further it is a good idea to make a backup of your wallet.
 To do so you need to make a copy of a file called wallet.dat, and store it in a secure location.
 This will let you access your Wallet and therefore your money in the event you lose access to your computer or the data on it.
+You can use the backup function that you find in the file menu, or do it manually.

 The file can be found in the following locations: